top of page

 J. A. Raffaele

-J. A. Raffaele is associate professor of economics at the Drexel Institute of Technology, in Philadelphia.
+J. A. Raffaele is an associate professor of economics at the Drexel Institute of Technology in Philadelphia.
 He is conducting a continuing research program on labor leadership in Europe, including the Soviet Union.

 Hugh Raffles

-Hugh Raffles is professor of anthropology and director of the Graduate Institute of Design, Ethnography & Social Thought at The New School.
+Hugh Raffles is a professor of anthropology and the director of the Graduate Institute of Design, Ethnography & Social Thought at the New School.
 His most recent book, Insectopedia, was a New York Times Notable Book of 2010.
 He is currently completing an ethnography of stone.

 ALOK Rai